Seven Self-Care Tips so You Can Enjoy the Holidays

 3. Take moments for yourself every day.

 It can feel selfish to take time to relax.
 Yet good stress management requires daily intentional down time.
 And when we give to ourselves, we have more to give to others.
-Set aside time (it can be just 5 minutes, 10 minutes, 15 minutes) to reflect, pray, relax, take a walk, read, do nothing, even watch Netflix (but contain the binge watching to avoid losing track of your time – I know, I know, it is so tempting).
+Set aside a few minutes every day to reflect, pray, relax, take a walk, read, watch some Netflix or even do nothing.

 Make room every morning and evening for daily quiet time.
 Reflecting on our place in this world is very powerful and can motivate us to give and connect with others.